 - 6.1 Based on historical experience and reasonable future return expectations, each Reference Portfolio has a long-term expected return that is higher than the minimum rate of return required to sustain each of bCPP and aCPP at its current legislated contribution rates under the corresponding assumptions in the 30th Actuarial Report. - 6.2 Over the long term and net of all investment costs and allocated CPP Investments operating expenses, the more broadly diversified and actively managed Investment Portfolio for each Account is expected to outperform the returns on its corresponding Reference Portfolio without undue risk of loss.
-The expected and actual returns on each Reference Portfolio are accordingly used as benchmarks to evaluate performance of the corresponding Investment Portfolio and hold CPP Investments Management accountable for its portfolio and risk management decisions, with a focus on results over rolling five-year periods. - 6.3 Over short- and medium-term periods Investment Portfolio returns can and will deviate significantly from long-term expectations both positively and negatively and the Board has taken account of this in approving the Risk Appetite Statements and the targeted total prospective risk equivalency level expressed by each Reference Portfolio.
+The expected and actual returns on each Reference Portfolio are accordingly used as benchmarks to evaluate performance of the corresponding Investment Portfolio and hold CPP Investments Management accountable for its portfolio and risk management decisions, with a focus on results over rolling five-year periods. - 6.3 Over short- and medium-term periods Investment Portfolio returns can and will deviate significantly from long-term expectations both positively and negatively and the Board has taken account of this in approving the Risk Targets and Limits expressed within the Risk Policy.